mikejrodd/esca_detection_app/README.md

 ## Usage

-1. Clone the repository or download the code files.
+1. Clone the repository or download the code file.
 2. Navigate to the project directory.
 3. Run the following command to start the Streamlit app:
 ```